Sunshine Life for Me (Sail Away Raymond): Release

 Apple Records issued Ringo on 2 November 1973.
 The release coincided with Lennon, Harrison and Starr suing Klein in the High Court for payment of funds owed to the Beatles and for misrepresenting their interests.
 "Sunshine Life for Me (Sail Away Raymond)" was sequenced as the fourth track on the album, between "Photograph" and "You're Sixteen".
 In his book The Beatles Solo on Apple Records, Bruce Spizer describes the first five tracks on Ringo as "one of the strongest album sides produced by any ex-Beatle".
 The album cover consisted of a painting by Tim Bruckner in which Harrison, the four members of the Band and all the other musicians on the recording appear, alongside Starr.

 "Sunshine Life for Me" was published by the Material World Charitable Foundation, which Harrison had set up in April 1973, and administered through his company Harrisongs.
 Don McLean covered the song on his 1974 album Homeless Brother.
+The JSD Band, a Scottish folk-rock band, also released it in 1974, as the B-side of a 7" single, 'Hayes and Harlington Blues'.
 In what musicologist Thomas MacFarlane views as a possible "gesture of respect" towards Harrison and his love of Indian music, McLean's arrangement includes tabla backing.
 London-based recording engineer David Hentschel covered "Sunshine Life for Me", along with all the other tracks from Ringo, on his 1975 album Sta*rtling Music.
 An experimental work featuring Hentschel on ARP synthesizer, the album was one of the first releases on Starr's short-lived record label, Ring O' Records.

+Harrison's version of the song, with Starr and members of the Band, was released on the 50th anniversary edition of his 1973 album Living in the Material World in November 2024.